-Papa played football for Tulane, sent a few of his kids (and then grandkids!) to LSU, roots for the New Orleans Saints, has been in more Mardi Gras parades than I can count, and has quite the affinity for a big bowl of authentic shrimp gumbo.
+He played football for Tulane, sent a few of his kids (and then grandkids!) to LSU, roots for the New Orleans Saints, has been in more Mardi Gras parades than I can count, and has quite the affinity for a big bowl of authentic shrimp gumbo.

 Not to mention, he has never been able to resist tapping his foot when a jazzy tune comes on.

-Every year around Christmas we visit my Nanny and Papa in a town just outside of New Orleans.
+Every year we visit my Nanny and Papa in a town just outside of New Orleans and have the pleasure of enjoying true, authentic, Cajun cuisine like Red Beans and Rice, Instant Pot Jambalaya, and of course, some shrimp and sausage gumbo.

 Ingredients

-- Sausage – Andouille sausage is the best to use since it inherently has a ton of flavor and a spicy Cajun kick.
-If you can’t find andouille sausage you can also opt for regular link sausage but you may need to adjust the spice level of the gumbo to make up for the lack of heat.
+- Sausage.
+Andouille sausage is the best to use since it inherently has a ton of flavor and a spicy Cajun kick.
+If you can’t find andouille sausage, you can also opt for regular link sausage but you may need to adjust the spice level of the gumbo to make up for the lack of heat.

-- Holy Trinity – You’ll need a green bell pepper, celery, and a sweet or white onion.
+- Holy Trinity.
+You’ll need a green bell pepper, celery, and a sweet or white onion.

-- Ground spices – Cayenne pepper and paprika give the gumbo a spicy kick.
+- Ground spices.
+Cayenne pepper and paprika give the gumbo a spicy kick.

-- Tomatoes – Canned diced tomatoes are preferred, but tomato sauce or stewed tomatoes may be used if that’s all you have available.
+- Tomatoes.
+Canned diced tomatoes are preferred, but tomato sauce or stewed tomatoes may be used if that’s all you have available.

-- Worcestershire Sauce – Don’t leave this out!
+- Worcestershire Sauce.
+Don’t leave this out!
 This gives the gumbo a really deep and rich flavor.

 How to Make Gumbo